calathus/reflective_web_dev_kit/README.md

 ### To Do List ##
 1) the json_mapper is not complete, need to support list/map attribute
-2) also subclass identification should be done.
+2) for json_mapper, subclass identification should be done.

 3) should use annotation to allow more control over the GUI presentation for gui_components.
 4) use AOP style injection for DB access/logging.